 If a scale boundary is shown on the display, the information in an overscale area should be identified, and should not be relied on.

-An indication that the mariner must refer to the official chart should be given whenever line LC(NONHODAT) appears on the display, or whenever the display is comprised of other than ENC data.
+An indication that the mariner must refer to the official chart should be given whenever line style NONHODAT appears on the display, or whenever the display is comprised of other than ENC data.

 Data quality indicators